Paybook/sync-code-samples/widget/examples.md

-# Examples

-## Configuration Sample
+## Examples

+A valid widget set up alongside the **WidgetConfig** sample is below.
 This is how the default's widget config looks like:

 ```json
 {